ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 - **Keychain storage** -- Encryption keys and HMAC signing keys are stored securely in the iOS Keychain, protected by the operating system's hardware-backed security.
 - **Encrypted storage** -- Sensitive local data is encrypted using ChaChaPoly with 256-bit keys before being written to UserDefaults.
 - **Camera recordings** -- Processed in real time and discarded immediately after analysis.
 No recordings are persisted.
+- **Third-party analytics processing** -- Limited pseudonymous product analytics events are transmitted to Mixpanel and processed on Mixpanel's infrastructure rather than only on-device.
 - **No cloud sync** -- Your data is not synced to any cloud service operated by us.

 ---